 Do use tahini to make a salad dressing or dip.

 Aside from its use in hummus, the traditional applications for tahini involve using it to make sauces or dips for vegetables.
 It is also used to make the most common condiment for falafel.
-The simple version involves adding lemon juice and some olive oil to thin it out but it can be made even more complex.
+The simple version involves adding lemon juice and some olive oil to thin it out (into a tahini sauce or, even thinner, into a tahini dressing), but it can be made even more complex.

 You can use it to make the Lebanese condiment called tarator sauce which involves the addition of garlic and parsley to the tahini while thinning it out with lemon juice.
 Tarator sauce is used on seafood and pita sandwiches.